 These businesses define e-Commerce roles that stretch across marketing, sales, design, code development, system integration and commercial acumen.
 And believe us, there’s very few people who have ALL those skills.
 And if they do, they’re probably working for themselves.

 Add to that the many start-up businesses advertising for e-Commerce specialists, who at least seem to know what they’re looking for.
 But, people we know in the industry tell us when they follow up on those roles, the salaries and benefits on offer fall way behind the most established businesses.
 Like, way, way behind.

 The e-Commerce people challenge.

-Work for a business that pays well but doesn’t really know what it needs.
+Work for a business that pays well, but doesn’t really know what it needs and has no e-Commerce culture.
 Or work for a business that knows what it needs, but doesn’t value the skills enough to pay well.

-Mind you, saying that, there are many out there who claim to be e-Commerce experts, who when you start to ask “expert” questions, suddenly turn out to not be so expert after all.
+Mind you, saying that, there are many out there who claim to be e-Commerce experts.
+But, who when you start to ask “expert” questions, suddenly turn out to not be so expert after all.